How to Start a Saltwater Aquarium

 - Pour fresh osmotic water, filling 75 percent of the aquarium.

-- Pour salt, especially used for marine aquariums, should be used.
+- Pour salt, mainly used for marine aquariums, should be used.
 You can buy this salt in a pet store.

 - Start the pumps and turn on the heater; it should take some time before the salt dissolves in the water.